mhyousefi/MIPS-pipeline-processor/README.md

 # MIPS-pipeline-processor

+Thanks for visiting this repository!

 Developed during the Fall 2017 Computer Architecture Laboratory course at the University of Tehran, this project is an implementation of a pipelined MIPS processor featuring hazard detection as well as forwarding.
 This implementation is based on a limited ISA, the details for which are present in `docs/MIPS_ISA.png`.
 This code is synthesizable and can be run on an FPGA.
 We used Altera DE2 units for testing purposes.
+The implemtation has been verified using a relatively complex test program (found in `instructions/example_source_code.txt`).

 ![MIPS pipelened processor](https://github.com/mhyousefi/MIPS-pipeline-processor/blob/master/docs/MIPS_diagram.png?raw=true)